AngellyOrd2478/sistema-educativo-devops/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.sistema.eureka-server' is invalid and this project uses 'com.sistema.eureka_server' instead.
+* The original package name 'com.sistema.usuarios-servicio' is invalid and this project uses 'com.sistema.usuarios_servicio' instead.

 # Getting Started